abdullah-farooq/smx-cis-git/walk-thru.md

 ```

 ### Set up as service
-The code is there but have not tested it.
+The code is there but have not tested it...
 ```
 sudo cp smxcis /etc/init.d/
 chmod +x /etc/init.d/smxcis